leoloso/leoloso.com/src/posts/field-directive-versioning.md

 ## Choosing the version for all fields in the query

-Adding the `versionConstraint` parameter in the GraphQL endpoint itself (set in the [GraphQL client below](https://newapi.getpop.org/graphiql/?versionConstraint=^0.1) as `/api/endpoint/?versionConstraint=^0.1`) will implicitly define that version constraint in all fields:
+Adding the `versionConstraint` parameter in the GraphQL endpoint itself (set in the [GraphiQL client below](https://newapi.getpop.org/graphiql/?versionConstraint=^0.1) as `/api/endpoint/?versionConstraint=^0.1`) will implicitly define that version constraint in all fields:

 <div id="graphiql-6th" style="height: 65vh; padding-top: 0; margin-top: 1rem;" class="video-player"></div>